2026 Rates

 Frequently Asked Questions

 We understand the confusion around the word choice of tariff vs rate.
-This word choice was by no means intended to imply political causation.
 Please note the following definitions as they relate to electric "rates" vs "tariffs":.

 - "Rate" - typically refers to the specific price per unit of electricity that users are charged.
 These are the figures members see on their bills that indicate how much is paid for energy consumed.